jphalimi/PythonForMIC/Doc/library/curses.rst

 .. function:: init_pair(pair_number, fg, bg)

-   Change the definition of a color-pair.
+   Changes the definition of a color-pair.
 It takes three arguments: the number of the color-pair to be changed, the foreground color number, and the background color number.
 The value of *pair_number* must be between ``1`` and ``COLOR_PAIRS - 1`` (the ``0`` color pair is wired to white on black and cannot